suppimo/Peyton-Lab-Microscopy-Analysis/README.md

 4) Put all of your raw data .csv files in the same folder.

 Your files are now prepped and ready to execute.
 First, obtain the full path of myfolder and copy it.
-For example, it my be: mypc\Downloads\myfolder We will refer to the full path as "mypath"
+  - For example, it might be: mypc\Downloads\myfolder
+  - We will refer to the full path as "mypath"
 To execute the program, open command prompt and type the following commands in the following order:

 1) cd - mypath